 Greenlight employs several industry standards and best practices when it comes to safety.
 This should provide comfort to you knowing these are measures put in place to protect your children and your family’s money.

 - Greenlight debit card accounts are FDIC-insured for up to $250,000 per individual through the card’s partner bank, Community Federal Savings Bank (CFSB).
-This partner bank has FDIC coverage, which protects any balance held on your family’s cards from risk of failure of Greenlight or CFSB.
+The Community Federal Savings Bank has FDIC coverage, which protects any balance held on your family’s cards from risk of failure of Greenlight or CFSB.
 FDIC coverage works for all accounts held at a financial institution by the primary owner.

 - Greenlight uses industry-best encryption practices as well as firewalls and VPNs to protect your private data.